cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/git_command_cheatsheet.md

 ### Save a commit message and link to Jira ticket

-If Jira and Github repository are connected, adding the ticket name in the commit message can automatically link the tickets.
+If Jira and github repository are connected, adding the ticket name in the commit message automaticallys link the tickets.

 ```
 git commit -m "Descriptive text of your commit message.
 CCG-434"